FrancescoVibert/VibertClientInfo/README.md

 # VibertClientInfo
-Extract all the information contained into a User Agent.
+Extract all the information contained into a User Agent with VibertClientInfo Class.